ahochsteger/gmail-processor/README.md

 * filenameTo (String, optional): The pattern for the new filename of the attachment.
 If 'filenameFrom' is not given then this will be the new filename for all attachments.
   * You can use '%s' to insert the email subject and date format patterns like 'yyyy' for year, 'MM' for month and 'dd' for day as pattern in the filename.
   * See <https://developers.google.com/apps-script/reference/utilities/utilities#formatDate(Date,String,String)> for more information on the possible date format strings.
+* newerThan: Only process message newer than (leave empty for no restriction; use d, m and y for day, month and year)
+  * Example: "newerThan": "3m"
 * saveThreadPDF (boolean, optional): Should the thread be saved as a PDF? (default: false)

 Example Configuration